architecture residential crawford residence

 upper floors from the damp earth.

-Close up of entry and ADA ramp that circles behind house, Crawford Residence, Yachats, Oregon, 2008.
+Close up of Entry and ADA ramp, Crawford Residence, Yachats, Oregon, USA, 2008.

-Detail of Dining/Greatroom wall from deck, Crawford Residence, Yachats, Oregon, 2008.
+Looking back at Dining/Greatroom wall from deck, Crawford Residence, Yachats, Oregon, USA, 2008.

-Dramatic ocean and bay views from the Kitchen and Greatroom, Crawford Residence, Yachats, Oregon, 2008.
+Dramatic ocean and bay views from Kitchen and Greatroom, Crawford Residence, Yachats, Oregon, USA, 2008.

 The triangular see-through fireplace forms a strong angular vertical element that divides the greatroom/kitchen from the